-Netflix maintain high-priced relationship with 'Friends'
+Netflix maintains high-priced relationship with 'Friends'

 SAN FRANCISCO (AP) — Netflix will still be there for fans of the old TV series "Friends," but maintaining the relationship will come at a steep price.

-The New York Times reported that Netflix paid $100 million to keep showing "Friends" on its U.S. service through 2019.
-The newspaper says that's more than triple the $30 million a year Netflix had been paying for the long-running TV series about six 20-something friends in New York.
+The video streaming service paid $100 million to keep showing "Friends" in the U.S. through 2019, according to a report in the New York Times .
+That's more than triple the $30 million a year Netflix had been paying for the long-running TV series about six 20-something friends in New York.
 The report cited two unidentified people with direct knowledge of Netflix's deal with the series' rights holder, AT&T.

 Netflix tweeted that it will continue showing "Friends," but didn't disclose financial details.
+The Los Gatos, California, company declined further comment Tuesday.

 Netflix's willingness to pay so much for a series that ended in 2004 is the latest sign of intensifying competition in video streaming.